owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

   files:cleanup              Deletes orphaned file cache entries. files:scan                 Rescans the filesystem. files:transfer-ownership   All files and folders are moved to another
-                             user - shares are moved as well.
+                             user - outgoing shares are moved as well (incoming shares are not moved as the sharing user holds the ownership of the respective files).

 .. note::
   These commands are not available in :ref:`single-user (maintenance) mode <maintenance_commands_label>`.